 The Colloquium is an important culminating experience for students who are pursuing the Certificate in Environmental Studies.
 Colloquium meetings are organized in September with individual student schedules taken into consideration.
 Attendance is mandatory.
 The ENV Senior Colloquium is non-credit bearing.

-While there are no formal colloquium meetings in the spring term, all ENV seniors are required to take part in the Discovery Day poster session in early May.
+All ENV seniors are required to take part in the Discovery Day poster session in early May.
 The Discovery Day poster show allows students to share outcomes of their thesis research, and celebrate their academic accomplishments with fellow students and faculty.
 Information about Discovery Day (date and venue) will be announced in the fall.